Constitution of the Chinese Economic Association (UK)

 ARTICLE VI: NOMINATIONS

-ARTICLE VII: DUES
+ARTICLE IX: DUES

 Changes in amounts of dues shall be initiated by or through the executive board.
 Changes in dues for all classes of members shall be submitted to the general membership for approval.

-ARTICLE VIII: ANNUAL MEETING
+ARTICLE X: ANNUAL MEETING

-Voting and quorum requirements.
 Fifty members of the Association at any duly called and convened meeting of the Association shall constitute a quorum.
 Each member of the Association having voting power shall have one vote; voting by proxy shall not be permitted.
 A majority of the votes cast at any meeting of the Association at which a quorum is present shall be determinative of the issue or resolution except as otherwise specifically provided herein.

-ARTICLE X: AMENDMENT OF CONSTITUTION
+ARTICLE XIII: AMENDMENT OF CONSTITUTION